 There is the separation of the soul from the body at death (Philippians 1:21-24).
 For the Christian this separation continues only until the Rapture (1 Thessalonians 4:13-17).
 The Rapture continues the first resurrection, started by Christ (Revelation 20:4-6).
-In our resurrection, our souls and glorified bodies reunite (1 Corinthians 15:35-44, 50-54; 2 Corinthians 5:1-4, 8; Philippians 3:21).
+In our resurrection, our souls and glorified bodies reunite (1 Corinthians 15:35-44, 50-54; 2 Corinthians 5:1-4; Philippians 3:21).
 Until the Rapture, the souls of departed Church Age believers remain in joyful fellowship with our Lord Jesus Christ (2 Corinthians 5:8).

 We believe the souls of the unsaved are kept under punishment until the second resurrection (Luke 16:19-26; Revelation 20:13-15).
 At that time the souls of the unsaved are reunited with their resurrected bodies (John 5:28-29).
-Thereafter they will all appear before the Great White Throne Judgment for sentencing (Philippians 2:9-11, Hebrews 9:27, Revelation 20:11-15).
+Thereafter they will all appear before the Great White Throne Judgment for sentencing (Romans 2:5-11; Hebrews 9:27; Revelation 20:11-15).
 After their time of judgment, they will be cast into the Lake of Fire (Matthew 25:41-46).
 This is the second death (Revelation 20:14) when the unredeemed are exiled from God forever (Daniel 12:2; Matthew 25:41-46; 2 Thessalonians 1:7-9).
 This judgment will be in a dwelling place of infinite punishment.